ibm-cloud-docs/watson-assistant/collect-info.md

 1. Click **Save**.
 The saved customer response now appears on the **Saved responses** page.

-1. In the **Type of response** field, select the customer response type.
+1. In the **Type of response** field, choose Options or Regex.

 From this page, you can also edit or delete any existing saved customer response.
 Keep in mind that any changes you make will apply to all instances of the customer response in any step that uses it.
 If you delete a saved customer response, any steps that use that response become invalid and must be corrected to use a different response type.
 {: important}

-You can also create a saved customer response based on the customer response configuration within a step.
+For the options and regex customer response types, you can also create a saved customer response based on the customer response configuration within a step.
 If you have already configured a customer response in a step, click the **Save response for reuse** icon and specify a descriptive name for the saved customer response.
+(This isn't available if you use the dynamic setting for an options response.)
+{: tip}

 ### Uploading saved customer responses
 {: #uploading-saved-customer-response}